pagopa/tkm-ms-par-retriever/README.md

 # Par Retriever
-The batch retrieves the pans for all the parless cards saved in S2 DB, calling the service relative to its circuit
+This microservice retrieves all parless cards' PANs from Card Manager and calls the respective circuits to assign them their PAR.

 ## Configuration
-The follow ENVIRONMENT variables need to deploy and run the application.
+The following ENVIRONMENT variables are needed to deploy and run the application.

 - **SERVER_PORT** *The spring boot port.
 Default value 8080*
 - **AZURE_KEYVAULT_PROFILE** *The prefix used to search for keys in the key vault (local/sit/uat/prod)*